Laser Treatment for Vision Loss from Branch Retinal Vein Occlusion

 Participants in the study included 411 people with BRVO who were an average of 67 years old.
 Patients could receive treatment every four months for up to three years.
 One year after patients began the trial, equal numbers of patients experienced visual improvement in each treatment group.
 Twenty to 30 percent of patients in each group experienced substantial visual gains of three or more lines on a vision chart—equivalent to identifying letters that were half as small as they could read before treatment.

-However, patients who received either dosage of corticosteroid medication were more likely to develop a cataract or have an increase in eye pressure requiring medication than patients who received laser treatment.
-Between one and two years after treatment was begun, patients who received the 4 milligram dosage were also more likely to undergo cataract surgery.
+However, patients who received either a dosage of corticosteroid medication were more likely to develop a cataract or have an increase in eye pressure requiring medication than patients who received laser treatment.
+Between one and two years after treatment was begun, patients who received the 4-milligram dosage were also more likely to undergo cataract surgery.

 “These results may have a significant public health impact by providing guidance for clinicians and patients in their selection of a branch retinal vein occlusion treatment,” said Frederick L. Ferris III, M.D., clinical director of the NEI.
 “Still, better treatments for this condition are needed.
 This information could guide future clinical trials of new and more effective treatments for BRVO patients.”